StaffSkip to content Skip to main navigation

 Community School Director, REACH

-Andreea has managed OSCP operations since June 2013.
+Amy manages OSCP operations.
 She is the fiscal, human resources, and contracts administrator for all OSCP programs and initiatives and participates in program planning and reporting.
-Andreea also manages the Arthur Zankel Urban Fellowship, the Milman Literacy and Music Fellowships, the Duquès Social Justice Scholarship, and TC’s annual Performing Arts Series for New York City schools.
+Amy also manages the Arthur Zankel Urban Fellowship, the Milman Literacy and Music Fellowships, the Duquès Social Justice Scholarship, and TC’s annual Performing Arts Series for New York City schools.

 Senior Instructional Specialist, REACH